vtex-apps/store-icons/docs/ICONPACK.md

-### SVG Prefixes
+## SVG Prefixes

-We use a series of prefixes to help us understand what an specific icon means.
+The following prefixes help to understand what a specific icon means.

 * bnd - Brand;
 * hpa - High Priority Actions;